This post will discuss how to debug IPN issues that may come up between Paid Memberships Pro and PayPal.

 5. Something else.

-If you are having IPN issues with PMPro and this document doesn’t help you to figure things out, please post to our member forums and we will help you out.
+If you are having IPN issues with PMPro and this document doesn’t help you to figure things out, please submit a ticket in our support area (paid membership required).
 We’ll also update this post over time as new information comes out.